How can I use my mobile phone when I am outside the UK?

 |You are abroad||

 For you: Calls are charged at roaming rate to make and receive

-For your friend: Receiving call is free, calling is charged at normal UK rate
+For your friend: Receiving a call is free, calling is charged at normal UK rate

 For both of you: Receiving calls is charged at the applicable roaming price for the zone you are in.
 Making calls is charged at the roaming rate for the zone you are in.

-For instance, if you are in Germany and are calling a friend using a UK number in Uganda, you will be charged at the price of calling a UK mobile number (so 24p/minute).
+For instance, if you are in Germany and are calling a friend using a UK number in Uganda, you will be charged at the price of calling a UK mobile number (so EU rate).
 Your friend will be charged the cost of receiving a call in Uganda.
-If your friend was in Spain, you would pay the same charge (so 24p/minute).
+If your friend was in Spain, you would pay the same charge (so EU rate).